2 teaspoons fresh rosemary leaves, finely chopped

 - Add remaining ingredients to pan; cook 2–3 minutes or until liquid is reduced by about one-half.
 Serve sauce over shrimp.

-3 oz andouille or smoked Cajun sausage (1 link)
+1 link andouille or smoked Cajun sausage (about 3 oz)

 1 tablespoon unsalted butter